For Young People:

 Some Transparency and Encouragement

-Finally, thank you to all the people who give me acceptance and support.
-You will always share in whatever successes I enjoy.
-You have my deepest gratitude.
+Finally, and very importantly, thank you to all the people who have given me acceptance and support.
+You will always share in whatever successes I enjoy, and you’re a big part of why I do what I do.